The red lionfish is an apex predator in coral reef environments.

 Range / Habitat

-• The red lionfish is an Indo-Pacific species that occurs in the Eastern Indian Ocean from the Cocos-Keeling Islands to Western Australia and in the Pacific from Polynesia to Southern Japan and Northern New Zealand.
+• The red lionfish is an Indo-Pacific species that occurs naturally in the Eastern Indian Ocean from the Cocos-Keeling Islands to Western Australia and in the Pacific from Polynesia to Southern Japan and Northern New Zealand.

 • This lionfish is primarily a reef-associated species but is also found in other warm, marine waters in the tropics, including estuaries.